 5. Gummy Bears

-Around half of all clothing worldwide is at least partially made of cotton – and if bees were to die out, cotton production would be impossible.
+Around half of all clothing worldwide is at least partially made of cotton – and if bees were to go extinct, cotton production would be impossible.

 You can help bees by choosing to buy clothing made from fair-trade and organic cotton.
 The ban on pesticides in organic farming removes one of the biggest risk factors to bees that exists within conventional agriculture.

 Even better, switch to buying secondhand clothes instead of new, or try to generally consume less.
 You can find tips on how to get started here: Minimalist Wardrobe: Closet Clearing Tips and Tricks.